Alexcruz3333/cursed-faction-N.F.T-collection-/README.md

-# cursed faction NFT vault system
+# Cursed Faction NFT Vault System

-A revolutionary NFT collection that acts like a crypto piggy bank!
+A revolutionary NFT collection that acts like a crypto vault!
 Each NFT has its own vault where anyone can deposit funds, but only the current owner can withdraw.
-Perfect for savings goals, gifts, tips, and collaborative funding.
+Perfect for savings goals, gifts,[...]

 ## ✨ What Makes It Special

-- **🎁 Anyone Can Contribute**: Send ETH to any PiggyBank NFT as a gift or tip
+- **🎁 Anyone Can Contribute**: Send ETH to any Cursed Faction NFT as a gift or tip
 - **🔒 Owner-Only Withdrawals**: Only the current NFT owner can access the funds
 - **🎯 Savings Goals**: Set targets and track progress visually
 - **⏰ Time Locks**: Optional time-based restrictions for disciplined saving